State of Play (film): Development

-According to Carnahan, the story's core issue (and main factor behind his desire to write the adaptation) was the question it raised about whether a person would be justified in doing "a pretty awful thing" if performing great deeds in other areas of their life.
+According to Carnahan, the story's core issue (and the main factor behind his desire to write the adaptation) was the question it raised about whether a person would be justified in doing "a pretty awful thing" if performing great deeds in other areas of their life.
 Carnahan began working on revisions to his script with Macdonald, but the process was disrupted when Carnahan's daughter fell ill.
 When he chose to concentrate his time on his family, the task was handed to screenwriter Tony Gilroy, who performed a small rewrite based upon Carnahan's notes.
 He is known for the Bourne film series.
 Further rewrites were carried out by Peter Morgan, screenwriter of The Queen and writer/director Billy Ray, associated with Shattered Glass.

 The film was made for Universal Pictures by Working Title Films.
 Eric Fellner and Tim Bevan produced for Working Title, alongside E. Bennett Walsh, and Andell Entertainment's Andrew Hauptman and Eric Hayes.
 Paul Abbott served as executive producer alongside Liza Chasin and Debra Hayward.
 Kristen Lowe and Maradith Frenkel were overseers for the studio.
 State of Play was to be released in the United States toward the end of 2008, but the delayed start to production saw the date changed to April 17, 2009.
 State of Play was released in the United Kingdom on April 24, 2009, and was released in Australia on May 28, 2009.